AriaAdibi/ImageProcessing/README.md

 # Image Processing Project

 Practicing many subjects in digital image processing.
-A breif before and after pictorial results can be found in [Overview](https://github.com/AriaAdibi/ImageProcessing/tree/main/Overview) directory.
+A breif before and after pictorial results can be found in the Overview directory.

 ## Subjects
 - Image Sampling and Quantization